NikhilAgrawal03/translatortool/README.md

 # translatortool
-this is a translating tool available for translating almost all the languages app.py consisit of layout and method.py consist of algorithm for converting text
+This is a translating tool available for translating almost all the languages. app.py consisit of layout code and method.py consist of algorithmic code for converting text